 Tetanus is more likely to be fatal in older people.

 Diphtheria is a serious bacterial infection of the throat that can close off the airway.
 It can also affect the heart and nervous system and cause death.
 Because of immunisation, diphtheria is now extremely rare in New Zealand.
 However it can still be brought back into the country through travel.

-Combined tetanus and diphtheria vaccine is recommended when you reach the age of 45 years and again at the age of 65 years to boost the immunity you received as a child.
-The vaccine is free, but your general practice may charge a small fee to give the injection.
+The combined tetanus, diphtheria and whooping cough vaccine is free and recommended when you reach the age of 45, if you haven’t previously had four doses of tetanus vaccine.
+It is also free and recommended at the age of 65 years to boost the immunity you received as a child.

 Influenza (or the flu) is a serious illness that can sometimes be fatal.
 People of any age who contract the flu can end up in hospital, but it’s more likely if you’re older or have an underlying medical condition.
 Influenza can make an existing medical condition, such as asthma, emphysema or diabetes, a lot worse.